bcnmy/docs/docs/quickstart.md

 # Quickstart: Smart Account Native Transfer

 In this guide, we will walk through creating a basic Node.js script using **TypeScript** with an implementation of the **Smart Account Package** from the Biconomy SDK.
 You will learn how to create a smart account and perform user operations by sending a native transfer of tokens.
-If you would like to skip the tutorial and just see this in action, check out our [Quick Explore](/category/quick-explore) page which will walk you through running a Node JS CLI tool for running this and other scripts to showcase a few use cases of our Smart Accounts.

 :::info
 Please note that this tutorial assumes you have Node JS installed on your computer and have some working knowledge of Node.